Michael C. Barber

-Michael Charles Barber, SJ (born July 13, 1954) is an American prelate of the Roman Catholic Church who has been serving as bishop of the Diocese of Oakland in California since 2013.
+Michael Charles Barber, SJ (born July 13, 1954) is an American Catholic prelate who has served as Bishop of Oakland since 2013.
+He is a member of the Jesuits.

 Biography

 Early life and education

 Michael Barber was born on July 13, 1954, in Salt Lake City, Utah.
 He attended Saint Pius X Preparatory School in Galt, California.

 After finishing high school, Barber decided to become a priest; he entered the Society of Jesus (Jesuit) novitiate in 1973.
 He then attended Loyola Marymount University in Los Angeles.
 To continue his education, Barber travelled to Spokane, Washington, to attend Gonzaga University.
 He received a Bachelor of Arts degree in philosophy and history from Gonzaga in 1978.

 Barber in 1982 entered Regis College at the University of Toronto in Toronto, Ontario, where he received Master of Divinity and Bachelor of Sacred Theology degrees in 1985.

 Ordination and ministry

 Barber was ordained a priest at the Cathedral of Saint Mary of the Assumption in San Francisco by Archbishop John Quinn for the Jesuits on June 8, 1985.
 After his ordination, the Jesuits sent Barber to Apia in Western Samoa to serve as a missionary for two years.

 After leaving Samoa, Barber went to Rome to study at the Pontifical Gregorian University.
 He received a Licentiate in Systematic Theology from the Gregorian in 1989.
 From 1990 to 1991, he served as an assistant professor at the university.
 In 1991, Barber enlisted as a chaplain in the U.S. Naval Reserve, achieving the rank of captain.

 The Jesuits sent Barber in 1992 to the United Kingdom to serve as a tutor and chaplain at the University of Oxford.
 During his six years in Oxford, Barber also worked as bursar of the Jesuit community at Campion Hall.

 Barber returned to San Francisco in 1998 after being named director of the School of Pastoral Leadership, with residence first at Saint Agnes Parish and then at Saint Ignatius College in San Francisco.
 In 2002, Barber was named as a professor and spiritual director at St. Patrick's Seminary in Menlo Park, California.
-He made his final vows to the Jesuits in 2005.In 2010, after eight years at St. Patrick's Seminary, Barber was appointed director of spiritual formation at Saint John's Seminary in Boston.
+He made his final vows to the Jesuits in 2005.
+In 2010, after eight years at St. Patrick's Seminary, Barber was appointed director of spiritual formation at Saint John's Seminary in Boston.